-From the initial format-shifting work at her production company Squeak Pictures, to her latest branded content projects through Production for the People, Tarr has corralled a deep network of resources in the world of production and advertising to create powerful messaging for non-profits.
+From the initial paradigm-shifting work at her production company Squeak Pictures, to messaging and fund-raising for global non-profits, Tarr has corralled a deep network of resources and experience in the worlds of production, advertising and social change.
 As a lobbyist in Washington, she has raised political and organizational awareness for causes.
 And as an Executive Director, she has launched organizations to change the conversation about issues.

 Senator Russ Feingold